Skip to main content

 When in dev mode, the teraslice project root will be built in a docker container, including any uncommitted changes.
 Currently this e2e tests do not support symlinked directories.
 The recommended workflow is:

-1. From the teraslice project root, yarn setup and it will link the teraslice packages together
+1. From the teraslice project root, pnpm run setup and it will link the teraslice packages together

-2. From the e2e directory, yarn test will run the test suite against latest stable versions.
+2. From the e2e directory, pnpm test will run the test suite against latest stable versions.

 3. Repeat as needed.
-When done, run yarn clean from this directory.
+When done, run pnpm clean from this directory.

 CI Tests